Meaningful Ways to Celebrate Juneteenth This Weekend

 "Even though the Fourth of July has always been a holiday that Black Americans celebrated, they didn't necessarily celebrate it as Independence Day, because our people were still enslaved," notes Dr. Griffin.

-This month, as Americans shed light on the injustices the Black community has endured due to systemic and institutional racism embedded in the country’s history, Juneteenth has become a major part of the conversation.
-In the past few weeks, numerous companies, including Google, Twitter, and Nike, have stated that Juneteenth will now be a company-recognized holiday, a fact which Dr. Griffin admits she has mixed feelings about.
+This year, as Americans shed light on the injustices the Black community has endured due to systemic and institutional racism embedded in the country's history, Juneteenth has become a major part of the conversation.

 While Dr. Griffin expresses genuine content about the revitalized interest in African-American history and culture, she also voices her concern with the "warp speed" in which the Juneteenth discussions are happening, and hopes that the holiday does not become commodified like other holidays in the country, lessening the meaning and impact of this significant date for the Black community.